ProjectAmadeus/amadeus/README.md

 # amadeus
-- Added Tasks / Tasks Activity;
+- Linked project with Firebase;